The Process of a SIAMS inspection

 The inspector will also use the telephone conversation to discuss with the headteacher key aspects of the inspection process and request any documentation.

-The Church of England Education Office (National Society) have produced a framework for the inspection of church schools and also a self-evaluation schedule .
+The Church of England Education Office (National Society) have produced a schedule for the inspection of church schools and also a self-evaluation tool .
 The inspection is based on these two documents.
 They provide a useful support for a school’s development as a church school and a school’s self-evaluation should be based around them (see Schools and Academies – self-evalution section).

 For further details of the 'before,during and after' process surrounding a SIAMS inspection please download this document.